Wavering Radiant: Writing and recording

 The recording process for the album began in November 2008 and lasted around three months, helmed by Joe Barresi.
-Isis' previous full-lengths since Celestial had been produced by Matt Bayles, but for this record, it was decided that a change was needed.
+Isis' previous albums since Celestial had been produced by Matt Bayles, but for this record, it was decided that a change was needed.
 Although the professional parting of ways was peaceable, working with Bayles had become, in the words of Harris, "routine" and "old hat".
 Barresi was selected thanks to his work with bands such as Tool, Queens of the Stone Age and Melvins, and upon the album's completion, Harris felt that Barresi "brought out some aspects of the band that even we didn't fully understand."
 Harris' drums and keyboardist Bryant Clifford Meyer's Hammond B3 lines were tracked over three and a half days at Sound City in Van Nuys.
 This marked the first time a specialist drum tech was utilised by the band; Jerry Johnson, a veteran of projects with Def Leppard and Linkin Park, was recruited.

 The involvement of Tool's Adam Jones as a guest musician was revealed at the same time as the album's official announcement.
 Jones contributes additional guitar on "Hall of the Dead" and keyboards on "Wavering Radiant", whereas Tool member Justin Chancellor had contributed to Isis' 2004 album, Panopticon, and Isis supported Tool during a 2006 tour.

 Two additional tracks were recorded during the Wavering Radiant sessions, but failed to make it onto the final cut of the album.
 "The Pliable Foe" was selected for the Metal Swim compilation released by Adult Swim, as well as Isis' split with the Melvins, both released in 2010.
 "Way Through Woven Branches" saw release as an addition to the Japanese edition as a bonus track, as well as making its way onto the split with the Melvins.

 Theme

 Reviewers have discussed the presence of a theme, with Milton Savage deducing that "track titles would imply an underlying conceptual framework to Wavering Radiant, with 'Hall of the Dead' preceding 'Ghost Key', and 'Threshold of Transformation' closing the album in epic circumstances – Turner, it seems, has left our world behind for exploration of another beyond the lives led by mortal men."
-Isis releases have always had a thematic basis; as Andrew Rennie dissects, "Isis's four previous full-lengths have clear story arcs, but Wavering Radiant's themes are open to interpretation, giving it added appeal."
+Isis releases have always had a thematic basis; as Andrew Rennie dissects, "Isis's four previous albums have clear story arcs, but Wavering Radiant's themes are open to interpretation, giving it added appeal."
 Over time, Turner has become reluctant to divulge the thematic particulars of any given album and on Wavering Radiant he has been equivocal.
 The act of explaining the thematic basis of an album erodes Turner's "connection" with the music, and he has spoken of how that relationship is something he "wishes to preserve".
 He also asserts that retaining this synergy with the music allows him to commit more to the album's live performances.
 Similarly, he has also spoken of how "[p]eople have a tendency to focus on one narrow aspect of the overall concept or misinterpret it."